microapidev/comment-microapi/README.md

 ### Locally

-After setting up your local environment (see above), please visit the `localhost:4000` or `localhost:4000/documentation` route to see the local Swagger documentation.
+After setting up your local environment (see above), please visit the `localhost:4000` or the `localhost:4000/documentation` route to see the local Swagger documentation.

 ## <a name="schema-design-explanation"></a> Schema Design Explanation